 It is seven a.m. in Columbus Ohio.
 I am walking through a gentrifying neighborhood towards my first cup of coffee of the day.
 My oldest son is still asleep a few blocks away.
 I am in town to visit him.
 A few days ago, I texted him because I envisioned this scenario.
 He prefers tea and I knew I would be up earlier than he would be .
 In response he told me there was a coffee place a few blocks away.
 I had lived in this very neighborhood when I was his age.
 It is “nicer” now.
 As the walk clears my mind, I wonder about how our lives take shape.
 Are we in charge of our lives at all?
 Are there clearly defined ends and beginnings?
 I don’t want to get too heavy before my first cup of coffee but when I walked these streets over two decades ago, I never dreamed I would have a son, let alone three other (now) adult children.

 In the spirit of beginnings, journeys and paths I am starting a random but regular series of posts focused on my visits to coffee establishments of all kinds.
-The title of this series is “Searching for The 3 Grove Cafe”.
+The title of this series is “Searching for The 3 Grove Cafe”( on hold for now, obviously).
 The address is that of the house where I grew up.
 Within the title is the hope of discovering a place so perfect it doesn’t exist.
 It carries the hope I can find childhood again.
 The hope of a carefree summer day in the old neighborhood running from green lawn to green lawn with childhood friends who, in my mind and with me, stay forever young.
 Where was I?
 Oh, yea.
 Beginnings.
 Why not make the first post about the coffee place that started my lifelong romance with great coffee.
 That would be Sta- no, no, no…Not them!...Stauf’s, right here in Columbus, Ohio.

 The doors opened for me and the less important general public at seven a.m.
 By this time, the two baristas have spent at least a half an hour prepping Cup o’ Joe https://www.cupojoe.com/ for the long Saturday ahead.
 This reminds me that a person currently reading Tripio, and there are a few out there, told me earlier this week that she was amazed at how much went into getting a coffee shop opened.
 In the case of Tripio, it would have been a Starbucks in Lincoln Park in Chicago in 1992.
 The coffee doesn’t’ brew itself.
 The espresso bar does not prime and test itself.
 The pastries don’t deliver themselves.
 Now is the time I stop rambling and give you what you are reading this post for: a bit of my accumulated wisdom from over a quarter century of this coffee thing -my heritage barista’s look inside the bean.